5 Best rich text editor features to look for when researching RTE alternatives

 Considering approximately 65% of people are visual learners, you want the ability to accompany your text with media such as logos, photographs, infographics, and screenshots to make your content more engaging and helpful for your audience.

 Tables can be a useful way to organise and present your information (although, not all editors support them).
-You want to make sure you have easy options to insert tables and configure a range of properties such as borders, dimensions, and colors.
+Make sure you have easy options to insert tables and are able to configure a range of properties such as borders, dimensions, and colors.

 5. Seamless WYSIWYG interface

-So there you have it - five things for you to consider when choosing the best rich text editor for your needs.
+These five things are by no means an exhaustive list of things to consider when choosing the best rich text editor features for your needs.

-But this is by no means an exhaustive list.
-We have a lot more to say on this topic (as you’d imagine).
-Stay tuned for our next post about 10 things to look for in the best WYSIWYG HTML editors, in which we’ll take a closer look at some of the more advanced features you should expect from your editor.
+We have a lot more to say (as you’d imagine), in 10 things to look for in the best WYSIWYG HTML editors.
+There we take a closer look at some of the more advanced features you should expect from your rich text editor.

-In the meantime, check out the premium plugins that are providing our users with the best authoring experience around.
+In the meantime, check out the premium plugins that provide TinyMCE users with the best authoring experience.